WandyApi/WEB3API/README.md

+## WandyApi
-**WandyApi** - a free and fast Web3 Api & Demo which may help developers to build Web3 apps or turn Web2 apps with Web3 features in a short time.
+A free and fast Web3 Api & Demo which may help developers to build Web3 apps or turn Web2 apps with Web3 features in a short time.

 **Networks**
 <pre>0 - Solana    1 - Binance     2 - Ethereum     3 - EthereumPoW  ... ... </pre>